ReactiveX/RxSwift/Documentation/DesignRationale.md

 Since RxSwift already doesn't have locks for single sequence operations, and all of the locks that do exist are in stateful components (e.g. UI), there are practically no locks in RxSwift code, which allows for such details to be compiler enforced.

-There really is no benefit to using typed Errors that couldn't be achieved in other cleaner ways while preserving Rx compositional semantics.
+There really is no benefit to using typed `Error`s that couldn't be achieved in other cleaner ways while preserving Rx compositional semantics.